AviatrixSystems/Docs/HowTos/gateway-image-migration.rst

 .. tip::

-  * Your Controller can do up to 15 gateway replacements in parallel.
+  * Your Controller can replace up to 15 gateways in parallel.
 Try to group your image upgrades in groups of no more than 15.
   * For greater simplicity and efficiency, combine all your HA gateways, which have “hagw” in their names, and all primary gateways in separate operations.
   * To organize multiple image upgrades, considering spreading out groups of upgrades in separate windows on your browser.